 Exclusive to Carnival Spirit, the new Creative Cove will provide family arts and craft sessions, jewellery-making, word art and painting classes.
 Meanwhile, on Carnival Legend, children can now make their own cuddly toys at Build-A-Bear workshops in the new Camp Ocean club room.

-According to Carnival Cruise Line Vice President Australia Jennifer Vandekreeke, Aussie kids are already engaging with this activity at twice the rate as Americans.
+According to Carnival, Australian kids are engaging with these activities at twice the rate as Americans.